 Your email is one of your business’ most valuable communication tools, both internally and for your customers.
 Most users, when receiving an email from someone, particularly if they know them and have received email or interacted by email with that person before, will instantly trust that it is legitimate.
 Because email has such a broad attack surface, however, inherent trust isn’t always a good thing as email spoofing on a domain without sufficient protection is very common.
 Here are three ways you can improve the security of your domain email and help prevent spoofed email.

 The SPF (Sender Policy Framework) is effectively your first line of defense against email spoofing.
 It uses a DNS TXT record to let SPF enabled STMP servers - the server that sends emails - know what is allowed on the domain.
 This prevents SMTP servers from sending email ‘on behalf of’ your domain.
-The TXT record contains information for the sending server to reference about what servers are allowed to send mail using the domain (usually by IP address) as well as what should happen if an SMTP server tries to send email using the domain that isn’t authorized.
+The TXT record contains information for the sending server to reference about what servers are allowed to send mail using the domain (usually by IP address) as well as what should happen if an SMTP server tries to send email using the domain that isn’t authorised.

 SPF doesn’t authenticate the ‘from’ field, nor does it have any reporting capability.